romesh45/resume-analyzer/README.md

 ## 📌 Overview

 **Aura ATS** is a lightweight, production-ready resume analysis tool built with Python and Flask.
-Upload your resume (PDF or plain text), paste a job description, and instantly receive a match score with a detailed breakdown of matched and missing skills — no heavy ML libraries required.
+Upload your resume (PDF or plain text), paste a job description, and instantly receive a match score with a detailed breakdown of matched and missing skills — no heavy ML libraries require

 ---